 The Plan is potentially exposed to credit risk concentrations from a single issuer.
-The plan has no formal policy for concentration of credit risk.
-As of December 31, 2015, the Plan had no exposure to any single issuer exceeding 1% of total plan assets.
+Certain fixed income managers are constrained in concentration of credit exposure.
+As of December 31, 2016, the Plan had no exposure to any single issuer exceeding 1% of total plan assets.